© 2000-2019, John W.

 Though scholarly publications should make liberal use of citations from a variety of respected sources, a submitted paper will also use the Bible as its primary source of authority.
 An average of three to four appropriately applied external refereed citations per double-spaced page is a reasonable guideline to measure minimum research scholarship.
 Manuscripts that do not include research will not be published.
 Frequent use of Biblical citations is also expected.

 Papers that utilize the subjects and methods consistent with the field of Biblical Theology will be given preference for publication.
 Refer to thejournal doctrinal statement.

 The Journal publishes research works.
 Consequently, priority will be given to works that present a well-defined hypothesis that is backed up by an organized defense using corroborating and/or contrasting opinions from other scholarly works.

 Manuscripts should be submitted through the Email link below.
 They must be submitted in Microsoft WORD format so that the Journal staff can edit, rearrange, and add headers and footers.

 Graphics and Photographs shall be encoded in .GIF or .JPEG format.

-Submitted manuscripts may be edited by the AJBT for layout and correct grammar and spelling, but will not be edited for content.
+Submitted manuscripts will be edited by the AJBT for layout and correct grammar and spelling, but will not be edited for content.
 It is the responsibility of the author to cite sources correctly.
 APA, MLS, or Turabian styles of footnoting may be used and should be consistently applied throughout.

-Include the following as an attachment to your submission or as part of your Email, as it is not generally published:
+Include the following as an attachment to your submission or as part of your Email, as it is not published: